-“I would recommend undertaking a social work course at Plymouth University because of the fantastic staff who underpin the programme and the vital links they have with practice learning opportunities throughout the south west.”
+“I would recommend undertaking a social work course at the University of Plymouth because of the fantastic staff who underpin the programme and the vital links they have with practice learning opportunities throughout the South West.”

 Tell us about your career path since graduation.

 During my final year at the University of Plymouth, I had a practice learning opportunity within a Devon County Council’s statutory Children’s Social Work teams.

 Following the end of this placement, I applied for a newly qualified post in the same area and I was accepted.
 I have remained with DCC ever since, progressing onto a senior social worker post.

 I was always committed to working within statutory Children’s Social Work and have remained there since graduating.

 The degree at the University of Plymouth gave me a useful insight into other areas of social work which helped to ensure that I think holistically about the families I work with.

 I may move to a different area of social work later in my career.